 Webbing Clothes Moth

-The webbing clothes moth, tineola Bisellielle is a small moth with a wing span of about 1/2 inch.
-It is pale gold with no unusual markings and a weak flier that seldom leaves dark areas.
-Adult moths are no danger to wool, cashmere, or mohair clothes.
-But the larvae can be terribly detrimental as they feed and cut holes in clothes.
+The webbing clothes moth, tineola Bisellielle is a small, pale gold moth with a wingspan of about 1/2 inch.
+A weak flier, it seldom leaves dark areas.
+Adult moths are no danger to wool, cashmere, or mohair clothes, but the larvae can be terribly detrimental as they feed and cut holes in clothes.

 The female moth lays hundreds of soft, white eggs which adhere to the fabric and hatch quickly.
-The larvae feeds for five weeks for up to two years depending on humidity, temperature and food availability.
-It then spins a case and emerges as a full-grown moth in 2 1/2 weeks.
+The larvae feed from five weeks up to two years depending on humidity, temperature, and food availability.
+They then spin a case and emerge as full-grown moths in 2 1/2 weeks.
 The cycle begins again and multiple generations can be produced within a year.